-It’s time for grilling, BBQ, pork chops and peaches!
-Soon enough peaches will be everywhere right?
-Beautiful, glorious, juicy peaches.
-I was at the store trying to decide what to make for dinner.
-I knew I wanted an easy and healthy grilled pork chop recipe.
+While at the store trying to decide what to make for dinner, I knew I wanted an easy and healthy grilled pork chop recipe.
 But I wanted to try something different.
-And since I found myself surrounded by peaches I took it as a sign.
+And since I found myself surrounded by beautiful, glorious, juicy peaches, I took it as a sign.